mibengt/evolene/README.md

 ## :exclamation: User Requirements

-For our app to build using Evolene you need to have two files in your projects root directory.
+For your app to build using Evolene you need to have two files in your projects root directory.
 A `Dockerfile`, and a Evolene meta-data file called `docker.conf`.

 ```bash